mechanomi/hunting-unicorns/docs/next-steps.rst

    This harrowing crime-scene photo depicts the typical results at the site of rocket impact.

 Congratulations.
 You *murdered* your first unicorn.
-Are you proud of yourself?
+Are you proud of yourself, you monster?

 As noted in the first section, you are now :ref:`cursed for life <intro-unicorns-curse>` (probably).